payousefi/lastfm-music-app/README.md

 # music.payamyousefi.com
 This is a small web app that connects to the Last.fm API and outputs top artists in a tiled layout + design.
 Users can input their own usernames to redirect to a shareable and custom URL for their own personal top artists page.

+# History
+Originally wrote this tool in May, 2014.
+Recently revamped with improved javascript, and better social sharing capabilities.

 ## Live Tool
 A live version of the tool can be used [here](http://music.payamyousefi.com/).